Vampire Weekend (album): In popular culture

 The song "Campus" was used in Gossip Girl and I Love You, Man.
 "Cape Cod Kwassa Kwassa" was used in Viper Club and a trailer for The Big Sick.
 "Mansard Roof" was used in Grey's Anatomy and Someone Great.
 "Oxford Comma" was used in The Chair, Roswell, New Mexico, New Girl, Suits, How I Met Your Mother and I Love You, Man.
-The song "A-Punk" was used in the 2008 film Step Brothers.
+The song "A-Punk" was used in the 2008 film Step Brothers and Scott Pilgrim Takes Off.
+The song "M79" was used as the theme song for the TV series The Chair.